 How so?
 Well, the best way to add water is to sprinkle the entire piece, slice, loaf, etc., with some water before reheating.
 You can also place a bowl of water in the heating device to dissipate and evaporate onto the bread while reheating.

 As you may assume, moisture is key to avoiding dried-out tough messes.

 Cook at Low Temperatures

 When you cook something at high temperatures, you’re looking for crisp and crunchy (most of the time).
 That said, it’s better to focus on cooking at low temperatures when it comes to reheating bread without making it hard.

 “Low and slow” is the goal.
-A temperature of around 300F to 315F is the best option for all types of breads.
+A baking temperature of around 300F to 315F is the best option for all types of bread.
 Use medium heat if reheating on the stove and opt for the lowest setting on your microwave.

 Wrap Soft Bread

 Another great recommendation is to wrap soft bread (not crusty bread) in aluminum foil before baking in the oven.
 This will ensure moisture is trapped inside the aluminum foil with less chance of soft bread turning crispy and hard.